SSMG4/RetroWiki/README.md

 | Globe       | :globe_with_meridians: | Runs on the web |
 | Floppy Disk | :floppy_disk:          | Runs on DOS     |
 | Everything Else |                    | Runs elsewhere  |

+All though right now, my main focuses are Windows, macOS, Linux and Android.
+You can find the rest of the devices (FreeBSD, iOS, DOS, etc...) soon in another special list.

+>[!NOTE]
+>Some devices/categories can have a lot of emulators, so my solution for this is to add a :crown: to the best emulator(s) of that section based on my opinion)

 Now, without further ado, enjoy!